-1. How do you determine, and what are your organization's core competencies, and how do they relate to your mission, competitive environment, and action plans?
+- 1. How do you determine, and what are your organization's core competencies, and how do they relate to your mission, competitive environment, and action plans?

-Lander's core competency - a small, state-assisted institution with private institution sensibilities - is part of our physical and aspirational identity.
-While "small" presents a competitive disadvantage, our annual Strategic Planning Goals "Report Card" process allows for a clear focus on what we value as an institution and to purposeful pursuit of the Strategic Plan Goals.
+Lander's core competency-a small, state-assisted institution with private institution sensibilities-is part of our physical and aspirational identity.
+While "small" presents both a competitive advantage (ie: the emphasis is on the student) as well as a competitive disadvantage (achieving an internal economy of scale), our annual Strategic Planning Goals "Report Card" process allows for a clear focus on what we value as an institution and to purposeful pursuit of the Strategic Plan Goals. - 2.
+What are your organization's key work processes?

-Key Processes Key Requirements Key Measures Student Learning - Accessibility Scheduling of courses Online courses and degrees (Table 7.5.1 and Table 7.55) Advising Enrollment figures Demographics (Table 7.5.6) Online courses (Table 7.5.2) Advising Satisfaction (Table 7.2.1) Curriculum Design: Program and Course Program needs Resources Compliance with CHE, SACS, and program accrediting agencies' requirements Procedures for changes to curriculum Student success (Table 7.1.6 and 7.1.8) Acceptance into graduate and professional schools Employment of graduates Use of technology Accreditation (Table 7.6.c.1) Evaluation and Improvement Assess student- learning (Chart/Table 7.1.1 - Chart/Table 7.1.5) Assess faculty Evidence of Student Learning (Chart/Table 7.1.1 - Chart/Table 7.1.5) Assessment of graduating seniors Advising Satisfaction (Table 7.2.1) Assess General Education (Chart 7.1.3 - Chart 7.1.5) Support Services 1 Library Access to information Library resources and use (Table 7.1.9) Academic Success Center Tutoring in math and other subjects Program for students on probation (SASP) Number of students tutored and hours tutored Student Academic Success Program (Table 7.1.6) Student Support Services Serving first generation, low income, and disabled students Recruitment (Table 7.1.10, Table 7.5.10 and Table 7.6.d.4), retention and graduation rate (Table 7.1.7)
+Key Processes Key Requirements Key Measures Student Learning Accessibility Scheduling of courses Online courses and degrees (Table 7.5 and Table 7.5.1) Advising Enrollment figures Demographics (Table 7.5.6) Online courses (Table 7.5.2) Advising Satisfaction (Chart 7.2.1) Curriculum Design: Program and Course Program needs Resources Compliance with CHE, SACS, and program accrediting agencies' requirements Procedures for changes to curriculum Student success (Table 7.1.6 and 7.1.8) Acceptance into graduate and professional schools Employment of graduates Use of technology Accreditation (Table 7.6.c.1) Evaluation and Improvement Assessment of student-learning (Chart/Table 7.1.1 - Chart/Table 7.1.5) Assessment of faculty Evidence of Student Learning (Chart/Table 7.1.1 - Chart/Table 7.1.5) Assessment of graduating seniors Advising Satisfaction (Chart 7.2.1) Assessment of General Education Competencies (Chart 7.1.3 - Chart 7.1.5)

+Support Services Access to Library resources and use information (Table 7.1.9) Tutoring in math and other subjects Program for students on probation (SASP) Number of students tutored and hours tutored Student Academic Success Program (Table 7.1.6) Serving first generation, low income, and disabled Recruitment (Table 7.1.10, Table 7.5.10 and Table 7.6.d.4), retention and graduation rate (Table 7.1.7) Access to information Tutoring in math and other subjects Program for students on probation (SASP) Serving first generation, low